 Answer box results are highly important these days, and the steps to get your site ranking in the answer boxes queries should appear in all SEO training as well as advanced and beginners guide to SEO.

 Proving Google that your site is trustworthy and deserves to be on the top of the SERP it’s way harder to be done than to be said.
+Of course, advanced tools like cognitiveSEO can make your life easier.
 But it pays off on the long term.
 Moreover, following the tips that we came up with in this post on how to optimize for the Google Answer Box might be also really helpful.